Read a Markdown Table into a Tibble

 Details

-read_md_table reads a markdown table into a tibble from a string, file, or URL.
-It uses readr::read_delim to efficiently read in data.
+read_md_table reads a markdown table into a tibble from a string,

-read_md_table expects file to be a markdown table.
-If file is a markdown file that contains more than just a table or tables, the table(s) should be extracted with extract_md_tables before reading them in.
+markdown file that contains more than just a table or tables, the table(s)

 Examples